 Day 3 : Havelock Island, The Scuba Diving Hub

 We got to see a large variety of colorful fishes and blue corals.
-The sight here is not much frequented by sea horses, turtles or any other variety of sea creatures.
-The maximum depth a first timer can cover is 12 metres.
-Being a first timer, it would be a good experience to be among the underwater creatures which would eventually leave you with the feel of not spending much time under water.
+The sight here is not much frequented by seahorses, turtles or any other variety of sea creatures.
+The maximum depth a first timer can cover is 12 meters.
+Being a first timer, it would be a good experience to be among the underwater creatures which would eventually leave you with the feel of not spending much time underwater.